 When Barbie, dressed in Ken’s astronaut suit, gets Buzz’s instruction manual from the Bookworm he notices Barbie’s high heels and sighs disgustedly.

-This hints that he believed Ken had begun cross-dressing, and that dressing as a woman is not a good thing.
+This hints that he believed Ken had begun cross-dressing, and that dressing as a woman is a tiresome thing.

 THE PIRATES!
 BAND OF MISFITS (2012)

-The rolling credits at the end are accompanied by (omitted but not really omitted) scenes.
+The rolling credits at the end of this film are accompanied by (omitted but not really omitted) scenes.
 “It’s not about the treasure,” says one of the pirates, “it’s about how you feel inside.”
 The Pirate Captain responds dismissively with, “You’re not a man disguised as a woman, are you?”
 Also: “Grow yourself a beard.
 It’ll make your face look less lumpy.”
-Wrong on several levels.
-It’s not lost on me that stories which are not good for little girls are also not good for little boys.
-Gender roles, when presented in binary, are bad for everyone.

 (Something tells me the creators of this film weren’t thinking too hard about their script.
 At least they took out the bad-taste leprosy joke before the final cut.
 But was there a feminist in the room?)